theguru0/powerbi-docs/powerbi-docs/report-server/configure-kerberos-powerbi-reports.md

 ---
-title: Configure Kerberos to use Power BI reports
+title: Configure Power BI reports to use Kerberos
-description: Learn how to configure your report server for Kerberos authentication to data sources used within your Power BI reports for a distributed environment.
+description: Learn how to configure your report server to use Kerberos authentication to data sources used within your Power BI reports for a distributed environment.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''